edgafner/GBrowser/README.md

 ## Contribute

-Feel free to clone and open prs with various features so we can all enjoy missing Browser functionality.
+Please feel free to clone & open PullRequests with various features.
+Still missing lots of Web Browser functionality that can help.